Skip to content

 Plenty in Stock PLENTY

-Note that if an item has a webshop stock term "HIGH" then it will not fit into any partition and is therefore ignored.
+Note If an item has the stock term HIGH, it will not fit into any partition and will be ignored.

 Rank

-The rank is useful when you have event data, such as "Clicks on item".
-The ranking calculation will ensure that the item with the most clicks will get the highest score.
+Rank is useful with event data, such as "clicks on item," as rank ensures that the item with the most clicks gets the highest score.

 Proxy

-In some cases, you might have your own first-party service or a third-party service that already has calculated a normalized value, and this value should just be mapped directly onto the item.
-In such a case you should use the proxy parameter.
+In some cases, you may have your own first-party service or a third-party service that has already calculated a normalized value, and you just want to map that value directly to the item.
+In this case, you should use the proxy parameter.